 Students may not have hair dye, piercings, or clothing that cause annoyance, disrupts, agitates, interrupts or interferes with others who are on the school premises for the lawful purpose of pursuing or providing a public school education.
-The following quidelines must be followed:
+The following guidelines must be followed:

 - "Immodest" or "revealing" clothing is considered inappropriate at school as it may cause a disruption or distraction to the education process.
 Therefore, it will not be allowed.
 This includes shorts and skirts that are too short (As a guide, the length must be at least at the tip of fingers).
 Underclothing (straps, etc...) must not be visible.
-No pajamas, halter tops, tube tops, "spaghetti straps", or seethrough clothing. - Shoes or sandals must be worn at all times.
+No pajamas, halter tops, tube tops, "spaghetti straps", razorback shirts, or see-through clothing. - Shoes or sandals must be worn at all times.
 Shoes that cannot be kept on the foot are not allowed.
 There must be at least a strap around the back of the heel.
 Older students may wear clog-type shoes or heels but should have appropriate shoes available for physical education classes or if they are physically active at recess.
-Bedroom slippers, flip flops, and roller skate shoes are not acceptable. - Blankets are not substitutes for coats or jackets, and should not be brought to school as such. - Sunglasses and hats (including baseball caps) must be removed upon entering buildings. - Shirts or other clothing painted or written upon with inappropriate or objectionable lettering or designs are not permissible. - Clothing, iewelry and/or buttons condoning or promoting violence, sex, tobacco, drugs or alcohol, are not permissible. - Any object that represents membership in a gang is not allowed (including bandanas and large quartz earrings). - Items that present a safety hazard, such as straps, chains, belts, elastic bands, large metal jewelry, piercings, etc. are not permitted. - Ear gauges with a plug are not included in the piercing ban as long as there are no issues with safety or interference with the educational process.
-Ear gauges with pointed spikes are a safety concern as are large earrings and will not be allowed. - Unnatural hair coloring that may be disruptive to the educational process will be addressed at the discretion of administration with input from the classroom teacher. - Scented lotions, body spray, perfume, and cologne are not permitted on campus. - Marker/pen writing or drawing on skin is not allowed.
+Bedroom slippers, flip flops, and roller skate shoes are not acceptable. - Blankets are not substitutes for coats or jackets, and should not be brought to school as such. - Sunglasses and hats must be removed upon entering buildings. - Shirts or other clothing painted or written upon with inappropriate or objectionable lettering or designs are not permissible. - Clothing, jewelry and/or buttons condoning or promoting violence, sex, tobacco, drugs or alcohol, are not permissible. - Any object that represents membership in a gang is not allowed (including bandanas and large qz earrings). - Items that present a safety hazard, such as straps, chains, belts, elastic bands, large metal jewelry, piercings, etc. are not permitted. - Ear gauges with a plug are not included in the piercing ban as long as there are no issues with safety or interference with the educational process.
+Ear gauges with pointed spikes are a safety concern as are large earrings and will not be allowed. - Unnatural hair coloring that may be disruptive to the educational process will be addressed at the discretion of administration with input from the classroom teacher.

-If a student violates the dress code, the teacher or staff member will send the student to the Principal or the office, with a Level 1 referral, to call home for a change in wearing apparel.
+If a student violates the dress code, the teacher or staff member will send the student to the Student Success Coach, with a Level 1 referral, to call home for a change in wearing apparel.
 If a parent is not able to bring appropriate clothes, attempts will be made to loan clothing to the student, so the student may attend classes.
 Continual infractions will result in further disciplinary action.
-A loan of school-owned, student clothing will be provided to the student, and should be returned to the school.
+A loan of school owned, student clothing will be provided to the student, and should be returned to the school.
 THE SCHOOL DRESS CODE WILL BE IN EFFECT FOR ALL SCHOOL ACTIVITIES.